mjaschen/collmex/README.md

 // create request object
 $collmexRequest = new Request($collmexClient);

-// as an alternative to the above to steps
+// as an alternative to the above two steps
 $collmexRequest = app()->make('collmex.request');

 // create a record type; we're querying the API for customer with ID=12345